mtch99/Ballerz/README.md

         - [x] Signup View
             - [x] Layout
             - [x] Error display at the view level and error message creation at screen level

+        - [ ] Test the flow on a mobile device

     - [ ] Notifications subscriptions after userProfile retrieval or creation
-        TODO: Refactor controllers and use cases to be singletons.
+        - [ ] Refactor controllers and use cases to be singletons.
 Take the reent notification controller as example.
 Why?
 They can now communicate with each other easily and are not directly affected by components lifecycle